WrestleMania 2000: Preliminary matches

 The fourth match was a WWF Tag Team Championship triangle ladder match involving The Hardy Boyz, Edge and Christian, and champions The Dudley Boyz.
-Edge and Christian first gained the advantage after Edge climbed the top rope and speared Jeff, who was climbing a ladder.
-Edge and Christian were then given consecutive 3-D's by The Dudley Boyz.
-The Dudley Boyz then brought tables into the ring and onto ringside, where D-Von unsuccessfully attempted to splash Jeff through a table in the ring, while Bubba powerbombed Matt through another table at ringside.
+Edge, and Christian first gained the advantage after Edge climbed the top rope, and speared Jeff, who was climbing a ladder.
+Edge, and Christian were then given consecutive 3-D's by The Dudley Boyz.
+The Dudley Boyz then brought tables into the ring, and onto ringside, where D-Von unsuccessfully attempted to splash Jeff through a table in the ring, while Bubba powerbombed Matt through another table at ringside.
 The Hardy Boyz would then retaliate after Jeff delivered a Swanton bomb off a ladder onto Bubba, through a table.
-As Jeff did so, Matt climbed a ladder, along with Edge and Christian, who pushed Matt off the ladder through a table.
-The situation allowed Edge and Christian to reach and grab the championship belts that were hung from the rafters, thus gaining their first Tag Team Championship.
+As Jeff did so, Matt climbed a ladder, along with Edge, and Christian, who pushed Matt off the ladder through a table.
+The situation allowed Edge, and Christian to reach, and grab the championship belts that were hung from the rafters, thus gaining their first Tag Team Championship.

-The fifth match was a Catfight between The Kat and Terri with special guest referee, Val Venis; the winner of the match was determined by the diva who threw their opponent out onto ringside.
-The Kat threw Terri out to ringside; however, Venis distracted by Mae Young, who was at ringside managing The Kat, and thus was unable to see the action.
-Terri was again thrown onto ringside by The Kat; however, once again, the action was not seen by Venis as he was distracted by Young.
+The fifth match was a Catfight between The Kat, and Terri with special guest referee, Val Venis; the winner of the match was based on the rules of a battle royal in that the wrestler who threw her opponent out of the ring (does not have to be over the top rope, however) would be declared the winner.
+The Kat threw Terri out to the ringside; however, Venis was distracted by Mae Young, who was at ringside managing The Kat, and thus was unable to see the action.
+Terri was again thrown out to ringside by The Kat; however, once again, the action was not seen by Venis, as he was distracted by Young.
 In retaliation, The Fabulous Moolah, who was at ringside managing Terri, pulled The Kat out of the ring, which was seen by Venis, thus declaring Terri the winner the match.
-Whilst celebrating, Mae Young attacked Terri and The Fabulous Moolah before giving Moolah the bronco buster whilst Kat stripped Terri of her clothing.
+Whilst celebrating, Mae Young attacked Terri, and The Fabulous Moolah, before giving Moolah the bronco buster whilst Kat stripped Terri of her clothing.

-Next was an Intergender tag team match between the team of Too Cool (Grand Master Sexay and Scotty 2 Hotty) and Chyna against the team of The Radicalz (Perry Saturn, Dean Malenko, Eddie Guerrero).
-Both teams fought back and forth towards the end of the match, where Chyna was tagged into the match and delivered a press slam, powerbomb, and a sleeper slam to pin Guerrero for the win.
+Next was an Intergender tag team match between the team of Too Cool (Grand Master Sexay and Scotty 2 Hotty), and Chyna against the team of The Radicalz (Perry Saturn, Dean Malenko, and Eddie Guerrero).
+Both teams fought back, and forth towards the end of the match, where Chyna was tagged into the match, and delivered a press slam, powerbomb, and a sleeper slam to pin Guerrero for the win.